arthepsy/kb/digitalocean.freebsd.md

 DigitalOcean provides Floating IP for high availability.
 It is primarily intended for incoming traffic, but it can also be used for outgoing traffic.

 ##### enable
 Log into DigitialOcean and enable Floating IP in Networking menu.
-Afterwars, gather configuration:
+Afterwards, gather configuration:
 ```
 curl -w '\n' -s http://169.254.169.254/metadata/v1/interfaces/public/0/anchor_ipv4/address
 curl -w '\n' -s http://169.254.169.254/metadata/v1/interfaces/public/0/anchor_ipv4/gateway